Energy law: Ukraine

 In Ukraine, renewable energy projects are supported by a feed-in tariff system.
 The law of Ukraine "On alternative sources of energy" refers to alternative energy sources: solar, wind, geothermal, hydrothermal, marine and hydrokinetic energy, hydroelectricity, biomass, landfill biogas and others.
 Ukrainian National Energy and Utilities Regulatory Commission and State Agency on Energy Efficiency and Energy Saving of Ukraine are the main renewable energy regulation authorities.
 Reforms have been made by Ukrainian government in alternative energy sphere.
 There is a need of energy savings services in Ukraine.
 Its potential reaches about 5 billion EUR only in state-owned buildings.

 Ukraine has a separate regulatory agency to manage the Chernobyl Exclusion Zone.

 Other European countries

 Albania has an established the Albanian Institute of Oil and Gas.

 There is significant geothermal power in Iceland; about 80% of the nation's energy needs are met by geothermal sources, all of which is owned by the government, or regulated by it.

+Switzerland incorporated a company, Grande Dixence SA, to manage their Hydroelectric power.

 India

 Iraq

-Technically, Iraq has no energy law, but proposed legislation has been pending for almost five years as of early 2012.

 The Iraqi Oil Ministry awards contracts to only a few companies.
+These contracts are called Production sharing agreements.
 As of July 2014, there are 23 established oil companies, but only 17 banking corporations in Iraq.